2022’s Top 5 Legal Industry Trends: Law Firm Data Security

 |

 Law firm data security isn’t just a key priority; it’s a core tenet of the profession thanks to attorney-client privilege and the powerful, sensitive information involved in many cases.
 Clients trust that whatever they say to their attorney, or whichever document they share, will be entirely confidential.
-When firms suffer from data breaches, this confidentiality evaporates.
+When firms suffer from data security breaches, this confidentiality evaporates.

 No matter your size, every firm is at risk of a data security breach.
 In 2021, 17% of solos and U.S. firms with 2-9 attorneys, and about 35% of U.S. firms with 10-49 attorneys reported some kind of cybersecurity breach, including data.
 Meanwhile, just over half (53%) of firms overall say their firms have a policy to manage data retention.
-But all firms, regardless of practice area, location or number of clients, must have law firm data security policies in place — especially in an era when staff are working from multiple locations.
+But all firms, regardless of practice area, location, or number of clients, must have law firm data security policies in place — especially in an era when staff are working from multiple locations.

 Law firms are particularly vulnerable to cyberattacks.
 They hold confidential, highly sensitive information that would be incredibly valuable to hackers.
 Many firms also have access to trust accounts that hold substantial sums of money.
 But an alarming number of firms have subpar security protocols — only 43% use file encryption, and less than 40% rely on two-factor authentication.